Share

 At a Glance

-• What it is: A legal right for someone else to use part of your property for a specific purpose.
+• A legal right for a third party to use a defined portion of your property for a stated purpose

 How It Works